 DHCR (Division of Housing and Community Renewal)

-Presently for rent control and rent stabilized apartments, the landlords have an opportunity and mechanism, through DHCR, to deregulate apartments.
-If the legal rent is above $2,500.00, a landlord may serve an ICF (Income Certification Form) upon any rent-regulated tenants – rent stabilized and rent controlled - before April 30 (of each year).
-Thereafter, before June 30 of each year a Luxury Deregulation Petition can be filed.
-The DHCR views tax records with Department of Taxation & Finance – if the household income, reported to DTF, is above $200,000.00 for each of the two (2) preceding years, the apartment may be subject to deregulation.
-[Recent litigation concerning buildings receiving J-51 tax abatements may alter such findings].
+Presently for rent controlled and rent stabilized apartments, the landlords have an opportunity and mechanism, through DHCR, to deregulate apartments.
+If the legal rent is above $2,733.75 (this deregulation threshold rent will increase each year in accordance with the Rent Guideline Board Order for one year renewal leases), a landlord may serve an ICF (Income Certification Form) upon any rent-regulated tenants – rent stabilized and rent controlled – before April 30 (of each year).
+Thereafter, before June 30 of each year, a Luxury Deregulation Petition can be filed.
+The DHCR views tax records with Department of Taxation & Finance (DTF) – if the household income, reported to DTF, is above $200,000.00 for each of the two (2) preceding years, the apartment may be subject to deregulation.
+Buildings receiving J-51a; 421-a tax abatements do not qualify.
+Similarly, tenants who receive SCRIE or DRIE are not subject to deregulationDefense of Rent Overcharge Proceedings/Improper Deregulation

 Tenants may file Overcharge Complaints with the DHCR.
 In order to properly defend such a Complaint, the Landlord must be able to demonstrate the rent increases taken over the past four (4) years (for Rent Stabilized tenants) have been lawful.
-For rent controlled tenants, the DHCR may look back to the commencement of the tenancy.
-If MCI’s were included proof must be kept.
-If the individual tenant had a rent increase because of a “1/40th” (individual apartment increase), documentary proof – contracts, proof of payment – must be produced.
+For rent controlled tenants or tenants claiming fraud in response to Landlord’s deregulation of an apartment, the DHCR may look back to the commencement of the tenancy.
+If MCI’s were included, proof must be kept.
+If the individual tenant had a rent increase because of individual apartment increase (IAI – 1/40th for buildings having 35 units or less; 1/60th for buildings having more than 35 units, documentary proof – contracts, proof of payment – must be produced.
+Operational Bulletin 2016-1, supercedes DHR Policy Statement 90-10 regarding proof of IAI).

 Tenants can file Complaints claiming services have been reduced.
 As soon as the Landlord gets the Notice, s/he should try and arrange access to investigate and make any necessary repairs.
 The DHCR will always conduct an inspection before making a decision.
 The Landlord has an opportunity to submit a response but the inspection will be the determining factor.